Gubyaukgyi Temple (Myinkaba): Construction

 A popular retelling of the temple's construction goes as follows.
 Several decades before the construction of Gubyaukgyi, the wife of King Kyansittha, Queen Thanbula, became pregnant.
 At the time, the king had no son, and as such no direct heir to the throne.
 When the king learned of the queen's pregnancy, he asked her to leave the royal court.
 Upon leaving the court, he gave her a valuable ring.
 He told the queen that, if the baby were a boy, she would be welcomed back to the court, and would return the ring.
 If the baby were a girl, she was told she could sell the ring and should not return to the court.

 The baby was a boy, Prince Yazakumar.
 However, by the time the queen returned to the king with their son, he had already promised his daughter's son, Alaungsithu, that he would be the heir to the kingdom.
 To compensate Yazakumar for his losing the chance to inherit the throne, the king gave him a large amount of land.
 Yazakumar sold much of this land, and with the proceeds built Gubyaukgyi, out of appreciation for his father.
 To build the temple, Yazakumar employed three villages of slaves.

 Background Behind Mon Style of Temple

 Around 1054 AD, the Burmese monarch and founder of the Pagan Empire, King Anawrahta conquered the Mon capital of Thaton.
 After doing so, he brought back to Bagan the Mon king Makuta, several copies of the Tipitaka written in Mon, as well as numerous Mon monks and artists.
 Shortly thereafter, Makuta, while still a captive in Bagan, constructed the Mon-style Nanpaya Temple in Myinkaba Village, a mile south of the city.
-This prompted the construction of numerous more Mon-style temples in Bagan during the next century, from 1060-1160 AD, including Gubyaukgyi.
+This prompted the construction of numerous more Mon-style temples in Bagan during the next century, from 1060 to 1160 AD, including Gubyaukgyi.
 Almost all Mon-style temples in Bagan were built during this century, and likewise, almost all of these temples have Mon language inscriptions.